Hello everyone. In anticipation of the start of the Golang Developer course , we have prepared another interesting translation for you.

 go get github.com/go-chi/chi@08c92af

-Now our file is go.modas follows:
+Now our file is go.mod

 go 1.12

-The suffix is +incompatibleadded to all packages that are not yet configured for Go modules or violate their version control rules.
+added to all packages that are not yet configured for Go modules or violate their version control rules.Since we have not imported this package anywhere in our project, it was marked as // indirect

-Depending on the current state of your repository, it will either delete an unused module or delete a comment // indirect.
+Depending on the current state of your repository, it will either delete an unused module or delete a comment // indirect

-If any dependency by itself does not have go.mod(for example, it is not yet configured for modules), then all its dependencies will be written to the parent file go.mod(as an option, your file go.mod)along with a comment // indirectto indicate that they are not from direct import In your
+(for example, it is not yet configured for modules), then all its dependencies will be written to the parent file go.mod

-global plan, the goal go mod tidyis also to add any dependencies needed for other combinations of OS, architectures and build tags.
-Be sure to run it before each release.
+is also to add any dependencies needed for other combinations of OS, architectures and build tags.
+Be sure to run it before each release.Also make sure that a file is created after adding the dependencygo.sum

-Partly because it is go.sumnot a lock file, it saves the written checksums for the module version even after you stop using this module.
+not a lock file, it saves the written checksums for the module version even after you stop using this module.
 This allows you to check the checksums if you resume using it later, which provides additional security.

 Mkcert just migrated to the modules (with vendor / for backward compatibility) and everything went smoothly